leeway64/LWTimeZoneTracker/README.rst

 LWTimezonetracker is a C++ CLI application that allows you to track the timezone of a given location.

-Have you ever lived in a different time zone than your friends and family, and wondered what the time is at their country/state?
-With this CLI, you never have to wonder again?
+Have you ever lived in a different time zone than your friends and family and wondered what the time is at their country/state?
+With this CLI, you never have to wonder again!

 Installation
 -------------